 Filing a Personal Injury Lawsuit Against the Uninsured Driver

-Chances are, if the driver did not have the money to purchase auto insurance, they do not have the financial means to pay for your medical bills, lost wages, or pain and suffering.
+If the driver did not have the money to purchase auto insurance, they likely do not have the financial means to pay for your medical bills, lost wages, or pain and suffering.
 However, we may be able to identify assets that may cover part or all of your damages.

-Damages You May Claim in an Uninsured Car Accident Case
+Damages You May Be Able to Claim in an Uninsured Car Accident Case

 You may be eligible to claim the following in your personal injury claim:

 - Property damage

 While some damages—such as medical bills and lost wages—are calculable, we may have to estimate the value of other damages (such as pain and suffering).
 We can help you pursue compensation based on the value of your losses.

 How an Alexandria Uninsured Car Accident Lawyer Can Help You with Your Case

 When you are injured in an accident and the other party is uninsured, you may have difficulty figuring out how to recover your losses.
 Our law firm can advocate for you to get you the compensation you deserve.
 We can help you with your case in the following ways: